chadev/Chadev_ircbot/README.md

-SYN    | causes HAL to reply with ACK tableflip | Flips a table cageme | Sends Nic Cage to infiltrate your brain
+SYN    | causes HAL to reply with ACK tableflip | Flips a table cageme | Sends Nic Cage to infiltrate your brain who is    | Find out who a user is
+(name) is | Tell HAL who the user is

 ## License